mrsilver76/itunes_playlist_exporter/README.md

 5. Run the command by either double-clicking on the icon (a pop-up window will appear) or from the command line using: `cscript itunes_playlist_export.vbs`.
 6. There are some options you can call from the command line to change the use of the script.
 For more details see later.

-## Known issue/restrictions

-This script has a number of known issues/restrictions.
-If you are able to help, please add commentary in the appropriate ticket.

-1. Basic synchronisation is achieved by deleting all playlists from Plex and then re-uploading.
-This is because there is no Plex API call to just delete the playlists associated with a single library. (github issue)
-2. The titles of playlists in Plex do not match the original playlist name.
-This is because the playlist filename needs to remove all characters not supported by Windows but also a range of characters not supported by Plex.
-There does not appear to be an API call to rename a playlist that has been imported into Plex (github issue)
-3. Some playlists do not import into Plex and produce an internal error.
-There is no indication as to why this happens in the error message or Plex logs (github issue)
-4.  iTunes music files which have DRM are not supported.
-There is no workaround for this.

-> :warning: It is not recommended to use this script if you create and maintain playlists within Plex.

 ## Script options